david-a-parry/parse_vcf.py/README.md

 # parse_vcf.py

-An attempt to create a reasonably fast VCF parser in Python with convenience methods for retrieving variant information and sample genotype data
+An attempt to create a reasonably fast VCF parser in Python with convenience methods for retrieving variant information, sample genotype data and VEP CSQ annotations

-Currently in planning stage

 __COPYRIGHT AND LICENSE__